Novation Digital Music Systems: See also 21 Years of inNovation Novation official web site article. Novation in the 1990s

+Novation in the 2000s

+In the 2000s, Novation shifted towards MIDI controller development while continuing its synthesiser line.
+Key releases included the X-Station (a hybrid synth and audio interface) and the Remote SL, which introduced Automap software for hands-on DAW control.
+The company also released the Nova series, building on its virtual analogue legacy.
+This decade marked Novation’s move into integrated, multi-function music hardware.

 Supernova II (2000) was available in 24, 36 and 48-voice models with additional 12 or 24-voice expansion boards.
 Available again in a 3U rack-mount format, the Supernova II was also available in a 61-note performance keyboard version with velocity and aftertouch, enabling sound tweaking during live performance.
 FM synthesis capability was included along with ring modulation, dual analogue inputs and a 42-band vocoder.
 An 8-part arpeggiator was also on board and in its full version the product offered 8-part multitimbrality and 48-voice polyphony, with 57 and 2304 oscillators running simultaneously.

 A-Station (2001) was a cross between the BassStation and the Supernova.
 With voice architecture was based on the Supernova, A-Station added 8-voice polyphony and a basic FM synthesis engine, reverb and delay, plus a 12-voice vocoder for processing external sounds – which can also be used as an oscillator source and processed via filter and envelopes.
 An arpeggiator was also provided.

 K-Station (2002) was a 2-octave keyboard version of the A-Station with 8-voice polyphony, three ASM oscillators providing a range of waveforms plus FM synthesis and a noise source, a 12-band vocoder, arpeggiator, dual ADSR envelope shapers and two LFOs, reverb and delay effects.

 KS Series (2002) – KS4, KS5 and KS Rack – used enhanced versions of the K-Station engine with a range of additional features.
 The KS4 was a 4-octave keyboard, while the KS5 offered five octaves.
 Keyboards are semi-weighted and include aftertouch, and all 33 control knobs on the ergonomic control section send MIDI.
 The KS Series included four-part multitimbral operation with multiple assignable audio outputs, a 14 band vocoder and a separate effects processor for each part.